-It’s important to consider the size of your teen’s bedroom when designing the room.
+It is important to keep the square footage of your teenager’s bedroom in mind when deciding on ideas for how to update their space.
+A small bedroom or a room shared between your children can limit the kinds of changes you’re able to make.
 You’ll want to make sure you have the right size furniture and accessories and are designing it in a way that maximizes the space available.

 Small Teen Bedroom Ideas

 A small room will require extra storage solutions to avoid clutter.
 Vertical shelving units and under-the-bed storage are key.
 You’ll also want to use furniture that won’t take up too much floor space, meaning you may opt for a twin bed instead of a full bed, create a loft-style bed with a desk underneath or choose a desk that can fold up into the wall.